HKChen/ScalaTutorial/README.md

 >And I'll write extra codes to compare with booksite codes.
 >Hope it will help you to understand the Scala process.
 >You can download the booksite code here http://booksites.artima.com/programming_in_scala_2ed
+>There have codes that can't run in old version, I'll tip you :)

 ## Installation